How Many Feet Is 70 Meters

 Standardizing Measurements in Science and Technology

 In scientific research and technological development, the metric system is the standard due to its simplicity and consistency.
-However, even in these fields, conversions to imperial units may be necessary when collaborating with researchers or engineers who are more familiar with the imperial system.
+Still, even in these fields, conversions to imperial units may be necessary when collaborating with researchers or engineers who are more familiar with the imperial system.
 This highlights the ongoing need for scientists and technologists to be versatile in their understanding of different units of measurement.

 Tips and Expert Advice